 A White Post-War Housing Boom—And Redlining in Black Neighborhoods

 Though the GI Bill guaranteed low-interest mortgages and other loans, they were not administered by the VA itself.
 Thus, the VA could cosign, but not actually guarantee the loans.
-This gave white-run financial institutions free reign to refuse mortgages and loans to black people.
+This gave white-run financial institutions free rein to refuse mortgages and loans to Black people.

 Failure to Receive GI Bill Education Benefits

 Those students who did try to attend college found doors closed at every turn.
-A full 95 percent of black veterans were shunted off to black colleges—institutions that were underfunded and overwhelmed by the influx of new students.
-Most were unaccredited, and with a massive influx in applicants, they had to turn away tens of thousands of veterans.
+A full 95 percent of Black veterans were shunted off to Black colleges—institutions that were underfunded and overwhelmed by the influx of new students.
+Most were unaccredited, and with a massive influx of applicants, they had to turn away tens of thousands of veterans.

 The GI Bill and the Racial Wealth Gap

-Today, a stark wealth gap between black and white Americans persists.
-The median income for white households in 2017 was $68,145, according to the U.S. Census.
-For black households, it was $40,258.
+Today, a stark wealth gap between Black and white Americans persists.
+The median income for white households in 2019 was $76,057, according to the U.S. Census.
+For Black households, it was $46,073.